How I work and

 • I don’t charge for preparing proposals and quotes (as that would be daft).

-• I also don’t charge for discussing new projects or work, but there is a fine line between discussing a project and providing consultation; if you want me to tell you how to do something, that’s consultation, if you tell me what you want, that’s a new project discussiion.
+• I also don’t charge for discussing new projects or work, but there is a fine line between discussing a project and providing consultation; if you want me to tell you how to do something, that’s consultation, if you tell me what you want, that’s a new project discussion.

 Menu